ntf229/ntf229.github.io/README.md

-# Data Scientist

-#### Summary: Data Scientist with expertise in computational modeling, data visualization, machine learning, and statistical inference.
+### Data Scientist with expertise in computational modeling, data visualization, machine learning, and statistical inference.

 ## Education
 - Ph.D., Physics | New York University (_May 2024_)